(212) 514-5100 Available 24/7

 Home » Car Accidents » Who Is Liable in a Car V. Bicycle Accident?

-Bicycle car accidents in new york city
+Bicycle car accidents in New York City

 Trying to understand who is liable in a car v bicycle accident relies on a number of factors.
 Therefore, we should address each case individually.
 In November 2010, at evening, a woman was riding her bicycle northbound on a two-way street in Brooklyn.
 There was no separate bike lane.
 Suddenly, a car door struck her.
 The man opened that door from a car parked in the parking lane.
 The lane was to the right of the lane for traffic.
 When the door struck her, the woman and her bicycle fell toward her left.
 She fell onto the ground in the lane for traffic traveling northbound on the street.
 As the woman was lying on the ground, an additional car ran over right foot.